sensedeep/senselogs/README.md

 The addDestination APi takes a format option as its 2nd parameter.
 This is set to 'json' by default, but you can set to `human`, `tsv` or `keyvalue`.
 A destination write function may choose to write the pre-formatted `message` argument or it can perform custom formatting and use the raw context to create its own message to write.

-Use the `setDestination` API to replace all destinations.
+Use the `setDestination` API to replace all destinations with a new single destination.

 ### Log Channels